 - Get friends or family nearby to buy and deliver gifts instead of ordering online to save on shipping costs

-A huge percentage of long-distance relationships that work owe their success to having an end goal in mind.
-It could be that you plan on moving somewhere new together or maybe the traveling partner will settle down for a career closer home.
-Not having this goal in mind will leave you miserable and fosters hopelessness which in turn makes you not interested enough to make things work.
+Many long-distance relationships that work owe their success to having an end goal in mind.
+It could be that you plan on moving somewhere new together, or maybe the traveling partner will settle down for a career closer home.
+Not having this goal in mind will leave you miserable and foster hopelessness, which makes you not interested enough to make things work.